Christianity steps into power vacuum

 Christian superiority

-During the Concilium Germanicum in 743 a range bans were introduced whereby the secular powers had to support the priests and bishops.
-They included: animal and food offerings, offerings within dwellings, adoration of stones, rocks, springs and trees, making vows near thorn bushes, holy trees or springs, the cutting of wooden idols, or the making of images of devils, fortunetelling and predictions based of offerings of lots and so on.
+During the Concilium Germanicum (Council of Leptines in the Diocese of Cambrai) in 743 – at which Saint Boniface played an important role – a range of bans were introduced in which the secular (military) powers had to support the priests and bishops in the enforcement of them.
+They included bans against: animal and food offerings, offerings within dwellings, adoration of stones, rocks, springs and trees, making vows near thorn bushes, holy trees or springs, the cutting of wooden idols, or the making of images of devils, fortune-telling and predictions based of offerings of lots and so on.
 Rain and cloud incantations were equally forbidden as was sorcery, predictions made at the birth of a new baby, wearing and using of amulets.
 Pagan feasts were abandoned in particular those at new years eve and those on Thursdays (in honour of Donar).
-Having meals in churches , the singing of secular sons and performance of girl choirs were all of limits.
-If priests were involved in fortunetelling they were dismissed and put into as monastery.
+Having meals in churches , the singing of secular songs and performance of girl choirs were all off limits.
+If priests were involved in fortune-telling they were dismissed and put into as monastery.

-By destructing famous temples of Zeus, Serapis, Holy Oakes and other holy pagan sites they showed the supremacy of their God.
+By destructing famous temples of Zeus, Serapis and many others as well as of Holy Oaks and other holy pagan sites they showed the supremacy of their God.

 At the Council of Nicaea the Church official took over the Roman administrative system.
 Emperor Constantine organised the Council along the lines of the Roman Senate.
 It was also from this event that Church Councils became the institutions where creeds and canons were approved or disapproved, a tradition that has continues ever since.
 The word canon comes from the Greek word for reed; this was used by them as a measure stick.
 The Canon therefore is a measure, guideline.